judyh97/TimePackage/README.md

 # TimePackage
-An R package that convert timezones and calculate flight durations
+An R package that convert timezones and calculate flight durations.
 ## Installation
 You can install TimePackage from GitHub with: